 Yamaha Motor has established an Executive Personnel Committee, which is involved in nominations and remuneration, as a voluntary advisory body of the Board of Directors, to improve transparency and validity in appointments and dismissals of executives and determining their remuneration, among other objectives.
+The meeting of the Executive Personnel Committee is held more than six times a year, in principle.
 Matters deliberated upon at the Executive Personnel Committee are reported to the Board of Directors.

 In the role related to "nominations," the Executive Personnel Committee deliberates upon the appointments and dismissals of the Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers, as well as the selection of candidates for such senior management positions and their development plans, while confirming future management strategies and personnel requirements for putting them into practice, among other things.

-(5) Explanations with respect to individual appointments and nominations based on 4)

-Hiroyuki Yanagi (Chairman and Representative Director,)
+(5) Explanations with respect to individual appointments and nominations based on 4) Hiroyuki Yanagi (Chairman and Representative Director,)